-Since English is not your first known language this can be a difficult thing to do, especially when you are just starting to learn english.
-When you are talking to someone, or watching a show in your native language, try thinking about the words in English.
-You need to push yourself!
+Since English is not your first language, this can be difficult to do, especially when you are just starting to learn.
+When you’re talking to someone or watching a show in your native language, try thinking about the words in English.
+You will need to push yourself!
 Work hard to improve your knowledge and understanding of this new language.

-You are now living in a new place, so why not get involved in this new culture!
-Being involved in your new surroundings can help you understand english and also is a way to practice your new language skills that you have been learning in the classroom.
-Experiencing Canadian or American culture will help you increase your knowledge of this new language.
-Also attending local events is a fun and exciting thing to take part in!
+You’re living in a new place, so why not get involved in this new culture?
+This can help you understand English, and is also a great way to practice the new language skills that you have been learning in the classroom.
+Experiencing the local culture will help improve your knowledge of this new language.
+Attending local events is also fun and exciting way to get to know your new home!

-Studying a new language can be difficult.
-Especially when you have just arrived in a new country.
-You may feel discouraged and think that you will not be able to accomplish your goals.
-But don’t give up on yourself.
-You need to work hard and try your best so you are able to be successful!
+Studying a new language can be difficult, especially when you have just arrived in a new country.
+You may feel discouraged and think that you will not be able to accomplish your goals, but don’t give up on yourself.
+If you work hard and try your best, you will be successful!